 List My Maricopa, AZ Home on the Real Estate Market

-Are you looking to sell your home in Maricopa, AZ?
+Are you thinking you want to “sell my home in Maricopa Arizona”?
 Putting your house on the market is a big decision.
 Where do you want to move to?
 What will you do?
 Can you buy another home while you’re trying to sell the current one?
 One thing is for sure… you will want to use a Maricopa real estate specialist (like me) to assist you.

 Price: The average home in Maricopa sells within two months.
 Pricing is the biggest factor in getting your home sold.
 If you price it too high you may not get any showings and the house will sit on the market.
 If it’s priced too low you may not be getting the most money out of the sale.
 As a Maricopa realtor I will make sure you are informed of the value of your home by running a free home valuation.
 I’ll run comparable sold homes in your area so we know what pricing has sealed the deal.
 Once you have the estimate on your home value, you can pick the price to list your home in Maricopa.
 The pricing is always up to the seller.